jeromefroe/golang_benchmarks/README.md

 `defer` carries a slight performance cost, so for simple use cases it may be preferable to call any cleanup code manually.
 As this [blog post](http://bravenewgeek.com/so-you-wanna-go-fast/) notes, `defer` can be called from within conditional blocks and must be called if a functions panics as well.
-Therefore, the compiler can't simply add the deferred function simply wherever the function returns and instead `defer` must be more nuanced, resuling in the performance hit.
+Therefore, the compiler can't simply add the deferred function wherever the function returns and instead `defer` must be more nuanced, resuling in the performance hit.
 There is, in fact, an [open issue](https://github.com/golang/go/issues/14939) to address the performance cost of `defer`.